joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 console.log(fib(5));
 ```

-Remember, you can console log any value at any time.
+Remember, you can console log any value.
 Using console log to help understand the order of steps, the values that are being iterated on can be very helpful.

 Our time complexity is now O(N)